The Day of the Dead (Día de Muertos) Events and Art and Culture Festivals I Visited (referenced in this article)

 Day of the Dead Papel Picado Day of the Dead decorations made from colorful tissue paper.

-Photos The ofrenda will display a photo of the deceased placed prominently on the altar.
+Photos The household or cemetery ofrenda will display a photo of the deceased placed prominently on the altar.

 The Deceased’s Favorite Things or Items Once Owned by the Deceased While my uncle put out a bottle of rum for my grandparents, I’ve seen cigarettes, toys, books, a favorite dish and many other everyday items on altars.